abhishesh/abhishesh.github.io/README.md

 > About me!

-* Convergent thinker by day and divergent by night!
+* convergent thinker by day and divergent by night!
-* Less but better
+* less but better
-* Keep it short and sweet
+* keep it short and sweet
 * vim over emacs
 * **nix** over windows
 * DIY enthusiast
-* Dog person
+* 🐶 person
 * expresso && chai
 * no half measures
+* skeuomorphism to neumorphism
-* Sony fanboy (guilty!)
+* SONY fanboy (guilty!)

 > Interests